brentstewart/nextpertise/content/posts/221004_Tailscale.md

     >route
     Kernel IP routing table
-    Destination     Gateway         Genmask         Flags Metric Ref    Use Iface default         _gateway        0.0.0.0         UG    102    0        0 enp3s0
-    192.168.1.0     0.0.0.0         255.255.255.0   U     102    0        0 enp3s0
-    # note - the routing table has been edited to remove virtualization and container routes to aid reading

-I looked at the IPs assigned to me and all tailscale IPs fit into 100.64/10.
-I therefore added that route to the host as shown below.
-With this in place, routing from TailScale-connected devices to the host worked, but not to other devices in the same VLAN or to other VLANs.
+    Destination     Gateway         Genmask http://192.168.26.53/ worked, but not to other devices in the same VLAN or to other VLANs.

     sudo route add -net 100.64.0.0/10 dev tailscale0